Who is Dags anyway???

 Took on a bunch of 17 year old kids in a Call of Duty 2 Xbox marathon and wiped the floor with them!
 I just beat them game after game and all they could do was moan "Daaaags!" every time I blew one of them away again and again and again.
 Loved it!

 I once had a very high success rate when playing Xbox games (Halo 2 and Call of Duty 2 mainly) at Adam and Cheryl's place - I probably had a 92-95% victory ratio between 2005-2007.
-Unfortunately my winning streak isn't as common as it used to be as my competitors bought their own Xboxes to play online for practice - keeping in mind I've never owned one.
-As a result of this I'm now usually in the top three or four in our group.
+Unfortunately my winning streak with follow up Call of Duty games isn't as common as it used to be at our 'killin' sessions' as I'm now usually in the top three or four in our group.

 Speaking of Xbox nights, we had a big Call of Duty 2 Xbox night at Adam and Cheryl's once.
-What was intended to be a top night suddenly turned into concern as I discovered I'd left my glasses at home.
+What was intended to be a top night for The Dags suddenly turned into concern as I discovered I'd left my glasses at home.
 Knowing I would have major problems looking at the big screen, I got Adam to make me an impromptu eye patch for my weak left eye.
-Well guess what happened, even with restricted vision (only one eye with no glasses) I still beat everyone LOL
+Well guess what happened!
+Even with restricted vision (only one eye with no glasses) I still beat everyone LOL

 |Acting and Film Making achievements||Although I'm not